-This indicates the percentage of residents who were given antipsychotic drugs.
-While antipsychotic drugs may be helpful for many patients, it is important to ensure these drugs are being used only where medically required.
-In some situations, increased usage of these drugs may mean a nursing home is using these medications to control patient behavior.
+This tells you the percent of residents who were given antipsychotic drugs.
+While antipsychotic medications may be vital to many patients, it is important to confirm these drugs are being used only where medically required.
+In some situations, excessive reliance on these medications may suggest a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

 In Brooklyn Gardens Nursing & Rehabilitation Center, 4.99% of Patients use Anti-Anxiety Medication